 Question: Negotiating A Scholarship Package?
-Thanks to the great info. in your book, we are now talking to several coaches & planning visits.
-Your book was essential because she didn't get any exposure last summer at the tourneys, and coaches are coming to see her because of her video & follow-ups only.
+Thanks to the great info in your book, we are now talking to several coaches and planning visits.
+Your book was essential because our player didn't get any exposure last summer at the tourneys, and coaches are coming to see her now primarily due to her video and follow-up.
 My question is this: What is the S.O.P. regarding scholarship package negotiations.
 What do you get in writing?
 Are scholarships usually guaranteed for 4-5 years barring injury?
 What happens in the event of an injury that prevents play for a season?
 Is every detail spelled out in a written contract?

 Answer: Negotiating A Scholarship Package?

-Finally, this will not necessarily be written down anywhere.
-Her Natl Letter of Intent will reflect her scholarship money for one year only and she'll renew at the end of her freshman, sophomore and junior years.
-Some schools will make formal, written offers, but other than the Natl Letter of Intent, nothing she signs or reads would be binding.
+Finally, none of this will necessarily be written down.
+Her National Letter of Intent will only reflect her scholarship money for one year and she'll renew at the end of her freshman, sophomore and junior years.
+Some schools will make formal (written) offers, but other than the NLI, nothing she signs or reads would be binding.